What's the Deal with Natural Flavors?

-What’s the secret behind the citrusy kick in your sparkling water?
-How about the cool minty flavor in chewing gum?
-Natural flavors are often responsible for the craveworthy factor behind many of our favorite food and drink products.
+Natural flavors are often responsible for the craveworthy factor behind many of our favorite food and drink products, whether it's the citrusy kick in your sparkling water or the cool minty flavor in chewing gum.
 In fact, the Environmental Working Group (the non-profit organization behind the annual dirty dozen list) ranks natural flavor as the fourth most common ingredient across nearly 80,000 products in their FoodScores database, which rates foods based on nutrition, ingredient concern, and degree of processing.

 The U.S. Food and Drug Administration (FDA) defines and regulates the use of natural flavors on food labels, but concerned consumers are demanding greater transparency, including a formalized definition for natural.
 The ultimate question is—what exactly are natural flavors?
 Are they better than artificial flavors?
 We’ve taken a deep dive into this common but vague ingredient so you can make an informed choice at the grocery store.
 Find everything you need to know about natural flavors, including what they mean, why they’re used, typical food sources, and how they differ from artificial flavors.

 What Is Natural Flavor?

 The FDA’s Code of Federal Regulations defines natural flavor as “...the essential oil, oleoresin, essence or extractive, protein hydrolysate, distillate, or any product of roasting, heating or enzymolysis, which contains the flavoring constituents derived from a spice, fruit or fruit juice, vegetable or vegetable juice, edible yeast, herb, bark, bud, root, leaf or similar plant material, meat, seafood, poultry, eggs, dairy products, or fermentation products thereof, whose significant function in food is flavoring rather than nutritional.”